 Murrumbidgee Council has a broad and diverse network of open space that covers a differing levels of recreation use.
-In total, Murrumbidgee Council manages and maintains a number of reserves categorised as park including Adrian Douglas Park, Chant Street Playground and White Street Playground, all located in the village of Darlington Point.
-The Generic Plan of Management for Darlington Point Parks (the plan) aims to provide a basis for guiding Council's ongoing management of its parks, sportsgrounds and general community use land within the Murrumbidgee Local Government Area in accordance with the requirements of the NSW Local Government Act 1993 (the Act) and the Crown Land Management Act, 2016.
+In total, Murrumbidgee Council manages and maintains a number of reserves categorised as a park including Lions Park.
+The Plan of Management for Lions Park (the plan) aims to provide a basis for guiding Council's ongoing management of its parks, sportsgrounds and general community use land within the Murrumbidgee Local Government Area in accordance with the requirements of the NSW Local Government Act 1993 (the Act) and the Crown Land Management Act, 2016

 The intention of this plan of management is to provide Council with a framework that enables decisions in regard to community land, to be made on an informed, consistent and equitable basis.
-The plan of management satisfies the requirements of the Local Government Act 1993 as amended by the Local Government Amendment (Community Land Management) Act 1998 and the Crown Land Management Act, 2016.
+The plan of management satisfies the requirements of the Local Government Act 1993 as amended by the Local Government Amendment (Community Land Management) Act 1998 and the Crown Land Management Act, 2016

-The current use patterns; condition of the existing built and natural assets; emerging needs, constraints and opportunities, have been considered in this plan of management.
-The plan of management identifies appropriate objectives and actions, as well as measures that enable the successful implementation of key outcomes provided by the plan and a means for the effective ongoing management of the reserve to meet the needs of the three towns.
+The current use patterns; condition of the existing built and natural assets; emerging needs, constraints and opportunities, have been considered in this plan of management The plan of management identifies appropriate objectives and actions, as well as measures that enable the successful implementation of key outcomes provided by the plan and a means for the effective ongoing management of the reserve to meet the needs of the three towns.

-The plan of management has been prepared with due regard to Developing Plans of Management for Community Land Crown Reserves-Guideline for Council Crown Land Managers issued in November 2019 and the sample for a generic Crown reserve plan of management outline, so as to achieve a balanced, responsible and ecologically sustainable use of the land and to ensure that it addresses the needs of the local neighbourhood, the broader community, and the environment.
+The plan of management has been prepared with due regard to Developing Plans of Management for Community Land Crown Reserves-Guideline for Council Crown Land Managers issued in November 2019 and the sample for a generic Crown reserve plan of management outline, in order achieve a balanced, responsible and ecologically sustainable use of the land and to ensure that it addresses the needs of the local neighbourhood, the broader community, and the environment.
 It has been prepared to meet the requirements of the Local Government Act, 1993 (LG Act).